 All permanent structures occupying the beds and shores of a water body require a formal disposition.

 For information on water body navigability, boating safety, and private buoys and other navigational aids, visit:

 For information on deleterious substances, fish habitat, and harmful alternation, disruption or destruction (HADD) of fish habitat, visit:

-In Alberta, Fisheries and Oceans Canada offices are located in Lethbridge, Calgary, Edmonton and Peace River.
-For addresses and other contact information for each of these Alberta District offices, visit:
+In Alberta, the Fisheries and Oceans Canada offices is located in Edmonton.
+For the address and other contact information, visit: